A Month of Yellow Things

 Last weekend we went to Lost Lagoon for a

-walk walk.
-This weekend the weather said wet day except for
+morning walk.
+This weekend the weather said wet day except

-bit in the morning so I went early to get a walk in.
-I was
+for bit in the morning so I went early to get a walk in.
+I

 weren't sleeping deeply because crows and Canadian geese were

 around and bugging, but the ducks did look like they were trying

 As I walked further around the lagoon, I